When Insurance Policy Language Conflicts with California Law

 The Case That Said It Out Loud: Aliff v.
 California FAIR Plan

 In Aliff v.
-California FAIR Plan Association(Los Angeles Superior Court, Case No. 21STCV20095, decided June 25, 2025), Judge Stuart M. Rice ruled that the California FAIR Plan’s fire insurance policy “unlawfully limited coverage in a stricter manner than the § 2071 standard form.”
-The ruling found that the FAIR Plan violated California Insurance Code § 2071 in several specific ways.
+California FAIR Plan Association(Los Angeles Superior Court, Case No. 21STCV20095, decided June 2025), Judge Stuart M. Rice ruled that the California FAIR Plan’s fire insurance policy unlawfully restricted coverage compared to the standard fire policy mandated by Insurance Code § 2071.
+The order concluded that the FAIR Plan’s “permanent physical changes” smoke-damage requirement offers less coverage than the “loss by fire” coverage in the standard form and limits coverage reasonably expected by the insured, in violation of §§ 2070–2071.

 The Smoke Damage “Sight and Smell” Test